Georgia Tech Yellow Jackets: Tennis

 Georgia Tech has both men's and women's tennis teams.
 The teams play their home matches at the Ken Byers Tennis Complex, which opened in 2013.
 The facility houses six indoor courts, six outdoor competition courts, and four outdoor practice courts.

 The women's tennis team became the first NCAA National Champion in Georgia Tech team sports history by winning 4–2 over UCLA in Athens, Georgia on May 22, 2007.
 The 2007 National Championship team was coached by Bryan Shelton.
 As a player in his freshman season (1985), Shelton won Georgia Tech's first individual ACC title.
 The women's tennis team is currently coached by Rodney Harmon, and assisted by Christy Lynch.

 The men's team has won six conference titles since 1918 (one in the SIAA, two in the SoConn, and three in the SEC).
 They have made 15 NCAA Tournament appearances.
 The men's tennis team is currently coached by former Georgia Tech player Kenny Thorne, and assisted by Jeremy Efferding.
 In 2011, Thorne was named ITA National Coach of the Year.

 Some notable recent Georgia Tech Tennis players are Christopher Eubanks, Irina Falconi, Kevin King, and Juan Carlos Spir.

 Volleyball

 Georgia Tech Women's Volleyball is one of the newer additions to Georgia Tech's athletic department, having only been started in the past twenty years.
 Despite the program's youth, it has been a dominant force in the ACC.
 O'Keefe Gymnasium has served as the home of the Georgia Tech volleyball team since 1995.

-Georgia Tech volleyball has become a powerful, perennial ACC title contender and NCAA tournament qualifier.
-Tech has been in the NCAA tournament three times in recent years and has set several school records for victories in a season, consecutive ACC victories, and consecutive victories.
+Georgia Tech Yellow Jackets women's volleyball has become a regular contender in the Atlantic Coast Conference and has qualified for the NCAA Division I Women's Volleyball Tournament multiple times in recent years.
+The team has also set school records for victories in a season, consecutive conference wins, and overall consecutive victories.